 - Evaluation Research and Evidence Based Policy.

 These four modules are designed to cover the fundamentals of social research, from basic principles of research design and the importance of connecting theory and method, through to the range of classical qualitative and quantitative approaches available for collecting and analysing data.
 All four modules follow a semester-long format, with a two-hour session each week combining traditional lectures, practical workshops and seminars.
 Modules are usually scheduled on two days a week.

-In Semester 2, you will select four modules from a selection of options designed to cover more advanced research approaches.
-The current suite of modules has been curated to provide good coverage of the latest in qualitative methods (e.g. Computer-Assisted Qualitative and Mixed Methods Data Analysis; Online Research Methods) and quantitative methods (e.g. Statistical Modelling; Multilevel Modelling for Social Scientists; Social Network Analysis; Practical Survey Design and Web-based Methods).
-We also offer modules that deal with methodologies that transcend traditional boundaries (e.g. Agent Based Modelling for Social Science Questions; Complex Social Systems; Participatory Systems Mapping).
+In Semester 2, you’ll select four modules from a selection of options designed to cover more advanced research approaches.
+The current suite of modules has been curated to provide good coverage of the latest in qualitative methods (for example, Computer-Assisted Qualitative and Mixed Methods Data Analysis; Online Research Methods) and quantitative methods (for example, Statistical Modelling; Multilevel Modelling for Social Scientists; Social Network Analysis; Practical Survey Design and Web-based Methods).
+We also offer modules that deal with methodologies that transcend traditional boundaries (for example, Agent Based Modelling for Social Science Questions; Complex Social Systems; Participatory Systems Mapping).
 You can find out more about the content of each module on the ‘programme details’ tab above.

-Once you’ve completed eight modules, you will begin work on a dissertation.
+Once you’ve completed eight modules, you’ll begin work on a dissertation.
 This is an original piece of empirical work applying some of the methodological skills you’ve developed throughout the course.
 Although this is an independent project, you’ll receive individual support and guidance from an academic supervisor.